cmahnke/ric-unknownartist/content/post/fritz-neumann-address-book-berlin/index.md

 {{< figure src="1984.png" width="400px" link="https://nbn-resolving.org/urn:nbn:de:kobv:109-1-6810838/fragment/page=1589" caption="Phone book 1984" class="center" >}}

 This at least makes it clear that our Fritz Neumann lived and worked in Berlin for around 50 years.
 And perhaps died in 1984, or at least stopped working as a graphic designer, e.g. because he went into an old people's home.

+## Sources

+The digital copies of the sources are linked to the respective excerpts.
+As the URN:NBN resolver of the DNB is used, these can also be cited.